larskanis/eventbox/README.md

 Eventbox objects are event based from the inside but thread safe from the outside.
 All code inside an Eventbox object is executed sequentially by a single thread.
+So it shouldn't do any blocking operations.
-All blocking operations are executed in threads without mutation of data.
+All blocking operations can be executed in action threads.
 Data races are avoided through filters applied to all inputs and outputs.
-That way Eventbox garanties stable objects without a need for any locks.
+That way Eventbox guarantees stable objects without a need for any locks.

 ## Installation